 “as a fellow basketball legend and a woman, she felt that the charge (which was later dismissed) complicated his legacy” (HuffPost).
 “Leslie said it did not, outlining that the violent allegations against Bryant were ‘just not the person that I know.’
 ‘But Lisa, you wouldn’t see it though,’ said King in the interview.
 ‘As his friend, you wouldn’t see it.'”(Buzzfeed)

-For this question and comment alone that was taken out of context of a professional interview, King received countless death and rape threats, and even received an aggressive video from Snoop Dogg where he cursed without hesitation,
+For this question and comment alone that was taken out of the context of a professional interview, King received countless death and rape threats, and even received an aggressive video from Snoop Dogg with personal attacks and profanity,

 “funky, dog-haired bitch, how dare you try and tarnish my mother-fucking homeboy’s reputation, punk motherfucker.
 Respect the family and back off, bitch, before we come get you” (Buzzfeed)